Jinius review 2026: what is this business platform for?

 Expert note: This article was written by our chartered accountancy firm.
 Information is current as of 2026.
 For a personalised review of your situation, contact us.

-Updated March 30, 2026 - Jinius is a business digitalisation platform backed by the Bank of Cyprus, claiming over 1,800 business users and a pool of 400,000 consumers reachable through its marketplace.
+Updated 30 March 2026 - Jinius is a business digitalisation platform backed by the Bank of Cyprus, claiming over 1,800 business users and a pool of 400,000 consumers reachable through its marketplace.
 It combines several modules: a marketplace, invoice management, bulk payments, tender management and a professional networking ecosystem.
-That positioning is broad, so the right way to assess it is not by the marketing promise alone, but by the operational flows your business actually wants to simplify.
+The positioning is broad, so the right way to assess it is not by the marketing promise alone — it is by the operational flows your business actually wants to simplify and by the geographic footprint of your sales and purchases.

 To go further, you can also read Financial management, Referral offer and IT consultant.